Exam goof-up: MSc students mistakenly write CS paper instead of IT

-Mumbai University's semester IV students at Kirti College centre in Dadar were given question papers for Computer Science instead of Information Technology
+Mumbai University's semester IV students at Kirti College centre in Dadar were given question papers for Computer Science (CS) instead of Information Technology (IT)

 Around 80 Master’s of Science students of Mumbai University (MU) were expected to write their semester IV paper on Information Technology (IT) at the Kirti College centre on Friday.
 However, it was only after they finished the exam that they realised that the paper was for Computer Science (CS).